Summerlve/insta/README.md

 ### Introductions
-    This web app just like instagram, but less then its function, Only single user picture blog.
+    This web app just like instagram, but less functions.
+Only single user picture blog.
     This app is licensed under a MIT license.